Skip to main content

 Commercial and Economic Implications

-While generative AIs can be a fun pastime for individuals, they have significant commercial implications.
-They can be used in industries such as information, marketing, film, publishing and more.
-They can replace human activities, including software development, and support a variety of intellectual professions.
+While generative AI may be a fun pastime for individuals, it has significant commercial implications.
+It can be used in industries such as information technology, marketing, the film industry, publishing, and more.
+It can replace human activities, including software development, and support a variety of intellectual professions.
 However, there is a risk of eroding the economic value associated with human ingenuity.

 Artists' Concerns and Data Provenance